 The Windows package contains just a single file, the installer.
 To install, you open the archive file that you downloaded (double-clicking on it will open it); then run the installer program contained within.
 If running Windows 7, you will need to install the package as administrator, this is done by right clicking the installer and selecting the Run as Administrator option.

 After installation, you will have a start-menu group called "ASF Tools", and inside that another program group called "MapReady 2.0".
 Inside that group, "ASF MapReady" is the main program (formerly known as "Convert").

 The "MapReady 2.0" start menu group also contains a link to the ASF MapReady Manual, an extensive document that describes all of the installed programs and contains examples of their use.

 Also installed: ASF View (a viewer application which can display CEOS format data, as well as GeoTIFFs, ASF Internal Format files, etc.), the CEOS Metadata Viewer, and the Projection Coordinate Conveter.

 By default, the installer also creates desktop icons for MapReady and ASF View.

 To install the RPM, you must have root access.
 If you do not, you will need your system administrator to install the package for you.
-If this is not feasible, the Source package can instead downloaded, compiled, and installed in your own home directory which does not require root privileges.
+If this is not feasible, the Source package can instead be downloaded, compiled, and installed in your own home directory, which does not require root privileges.